The Density Formula: One Lemma to Bound Them All: Terminology, Conventions, and Notation

 \section{Terminology, Conventions, and Notation}

 All graphs in this paper are finite and have no loops, but possibly parallel edges.
-We consider classical node-link drawings of graphs.
-More precisely, in a \emph{drawing} $\Gamma$ of a graph $G = (V,E)$ (in the plane $\mathbb R^2$ or on the sphere $\mathbb S^2$) the vertices are pairwise distinct points and each edge is a simple\footnote{ with no self-intersection} Jordan curve connecting the two points corresponding to its vertices.
+We consider classic node-link drawings of graphs.
+More precisely, in a \emph{drawing} $\Gamma$ of a graph $G = (V,E)$ (in the plane $\mathbb R^2$ or on the sphere $\mathbb S^2$) the vertices are pairwise distinct points and each edge is a simple\footnote{ with no self-intersection} Jordan curve connecting the two vertices.
 In particular, no edge crosses itself.
 In order to avoid special treatment of the unbounded region, we mostly consider drawings on the sphere $\mathbb{S}^2$.
-In one case (RAC drawings), however, we consider drawings in the plane $\mathbb{R}^2$, as the drawing style involves straight lines and angles.
+In one case (RAC-drawings), however, we consider drawings in the plane $\mathbb{R}^2$, as the drawing style involves straight lines and angles.
 In any case, we require throughout the usual assumptions of no edge passing through a vertex, having only proper crossings and no touchings, only finitely many crossings, and no three edges crossing in the same point.

 So-called \emph{simple} drawings are a particularly important and well-studied type of drawing.
 In such a drawing, any two edges have at most one point in common.
 In particular, simple drawings contain no two edges crossing more than once, no crossing adjacent edges, and no parallel edges.
 However, there is increasing interest in generalizations of simple drawings that allow these types of configurations, as long as the involved edge pairs are not just drawn in basically the same way within a narrow corridor.
 This notion is formalized as follows.
 A \emph{lens} in a drawing $\Gamma$ is a region whose boundary is described by a simple\cref{footnote:simple-Jordan} closed Jordan curve $\gamma$ such that $\gamma$ is comprised of exactly two contiguous parts, each being formed by (a part of) one edge.
 So the curve $\gamma$ consists of either two non-crossing parallel edges, or parts of two crossing adjacent edges, or parts of two edges crossing more than once; see \cref{fig:bad-lenses} for illustrations.
 Be aware that for drawings in $\mathbb{R}^2$, a lens might be an unbounded region.
 Now let us call a drawing $\Gamma$ \emph{non-homotopic}\footnote{Usually, non-homotopic drawings require a vertex in each lens, but we only need our weaker requirement.} if every lens contains a vertex or a crossing in its interior.
 This is indeed a generalization of simple drawings, as these cannot contain any lens.